nucypher/nucypher/docs/source/application_development/porter.rst

 Query parameters used within the URL will need to be URL encoded e.g. ``/`` in a base64 string becomes ``%2F`` etc.

 For ``List`` data types to be passed via a URL query parameter, the value should be provided as a comma-delimited String.
-For example, if a parameter is of type ``List[String]`` either a JSON list of Strings can be provided e.g.
+For example, if a parameter is of type ``List[String]`` either a JSON list of strings can be provided e.g.

 .. code:: bash